 There will be more on heart rate variability in upcoming posts.
 For now I want to talk a little about the vagus nerves impact on our social and emotional lives.

 Social Support Matters

 It is argued the reach of the vagus nerve up into our throat and face has profound effects on our relationships and sense of social connection.
-Even freakier is it may influence micro of subconscious expressions, within our face and voice.
+Even freakier; it may influence micro or subconscious expressions, within our face and voice.
 These send powerful messages to others; if the PNS (supported by the vagus nerve) is dominant (when it should be) you are more likely to send positive messages to others.

 So those lucky enough (or motivated enough through hard work and lifestyle) to have stronger activity in their vagus nerve are going to have more ‘in tune’ type experiences with others.
 This is supported in research showing young people with high vagal tone are more valued as friends (Young, 2013).
 Conversely Pittig, Arch, Lam, and Craske (2013) showed diminished vagal response in those with social anxiety.

-So there we have it our hero of the blog.
-I had through about blogging under the vagus pseudonym.
-I changed my mind after reading in my dummies guide how angry readers got when a cow (with a dairy company behind it) choose to blog … everyone was all like “you are not a cow, cows can’t blog”.
+So there we have it our hero of the blog; the Vagus Nerve.
+I had throught about blogging under the vagus pseudonym.
+I changed my mind after reading in my Dummies Guide to blogging how angry readers got when a cow (with a dairy company behind it) choose to blog … everyone was all like “you are not a cow, cows can’t blog”.
 Now vagus nerves seem maybe a lot smarter than cows, but I daren’t suffer the abuse of being considered an imposter.

 While writing I have actually been tracking my own vagal tone by a heart rate monitor attached (under my bathrobe, true story).
 Comparing it to that of my research participants – I am sad to say it isn’t looking good for me.